George Bevan

-George Bevan is a former college American football player for the LSU Tigers football team.
+George Bevan (born September 11, 1947) is a former college American football player for the LSU Tigers football team.
 He played as a linebacker from 1967 to 1969, although he missed the majority of his first two seasons after rupturing an Achilles tendon in the 1967 season opener.
 As a senior in 1969, he was named a first-team All-American by the American Football Coaches Association and Football Writers Association of America.
 He was a second-team selection by the Associated Press, Central Press, and Newspaper Enterprise Association.
 The Associated Press and United Press International each named Bevan a first-team All-Southeastern Conference linebacker.

-Bevan was selected in the seventeenth round of the 1970 NFL Draft by the Buffalo Bills, but he did not play professionally.
+Bevan was selected in the seventeenth round of the 1970 NFL draft by the Buffalo Bills, but he did not play professionally.